Fortune Theatre: Productions

+In 1982 the theatre was used as the recording venue for Here's A Funny Thing, actor John Bardon's one-man show on the life and career of legendary British music hall comedian Max Miller.
+As well as the stage and auditorium, scenes were also shot outside the theatre stage door.
+It was broadcast by Channel 4 in November 1982.

+The Fortune also hosted shows from Flanders and Swann and Beyond the Fringe.
+Nunsense played at the theatre in 1987.

 From 1989 until 2023 the theatre hosted the long running play The Woman in Black, which was adapted by Stephen Mallatratt from the book of the same name by Susan Hill.
 A celebration was held in 2001 to mark the 5,000th performance.
 On 9 November 2022 it was announced that the show would close at the Fortune theatre, with the final performance taking place on 4 March 2023.

 From 9 to 13 September 2008, the show was performed in Japanese by Takaya Kamikaya and Haruhito Saito, in celebration of the 150th anniversary of diplomatic relations between the UK and Japan.

 The theatre was also used to record the Lily Savage video "Paying the Rent" in 1993, which was later broadcast by Channel 4 in the UK in 1996.

 On 29 March 2023, a new production opened at the Fortune Theatre for the first time since 1989: Operation Mincemeat.

 Other

 On 11 December 2023, a plaque was installed at the Fortune Theatre in commemoration of Hester Leggatt; Leggatt was portrayed as a character in Operation Mincemeat, which played at the Fortune Theatre.

+The Fortune Theatre is notable for having a bar in the seating area of the Stalls.